suyash-sneo/rkl/docs/query-editor.md

 - Use Up/Down (and PageUp/PageDown) to select a previous query.
 - Press `Enter` to jump to that query if it already exists in the buffer, or append it as a new query at the end and move the cursor there.
 - Press `Esc` to close the popup without changing the editor.
-- History is saved under `~/.rkl/envs/query-history.txt` so your queries are available in future runs.
+- History is saved under `~/.rkl/history/query-history.txt` so your queries are available in future runs (legacy `~/.rkl/envs/query-history.txt` is still read).

 ## Multi-line editing